patrick-fs/fs-react-redux-sentry/README.md

 Once you are logged into Sentry, go [here](https://docs.sentry.io/platforms/javascript/react/) to find your `Sentry.init` statement (prefilled with your key and project values).

 ## How FullStory links with Sentry
 FullStory’s [`FS.getCurrentSessionURL`](https://help.fullstory.com/develop-js/getcurrentsessionurl) API function retrieves a session replay URL for a particular moment in time.
 These URLs are deep links that can be shared with other tools and services.
 Session URLs are embedded into Sentry events using [Sentry scopes](https://docs.sentry.io/enriching-error-data/scopes/).
-The `recordError` function exported from [src/api/error.js](https://github.com/patrick-fs/fs-react-redux-sentry/blob/master/src/api/error.js) puts it all together.
+The [`recordError`](https://github.com/patrick-fs/fs-react-redux-sentry/blob/master/src/api/error.js) puts it all together.

 ```JavaScript
 import * as Sentry from '@sentry/browser';